isomerpages/moe-nushigh/_primary-school-competitions/SG Primary Science Olympiad/Introduction.md

 ---
 ### **Introduction**

 The&nbsp;**Singapore Primary Science Olympiad (SPSO)**&nbsp;is an annual national competition which has been organised by the NUS High School of Mathematics and Science since 2009.
-This competition, which is open to Primary Five pupils in Singapore.
+This competition is open to Primary Five pupils in Singapore.

 ##### **Aims of SPSO**

 *   Identify Singapore's Science representatives for the International Mathematics and Science Olympiad (IMSO)
 *   Generate greater interest in Biology, Chemistry and Physics among Primary school pupils
-*   Cultivate enthusiasm and instil a passion for science subjects
+*   Cultivate enthusiasm and instil passion for science subjects
 *   Provide an avenue to showcase pupils' abilities in the subjects
 *   Nurture talents in the Sciences